hkohko/hkohko/README.md

 ## Hi, I'm Rifdi Andzar Nazhara 👋

 💻 Currently working on:
-- [space-station-rs](https://github.com/hkohko/space-station-rs) 🚀, a terminal-based game to learn and demonstrate Rust's rich type system.
+- [space-station-rs](https://github.com/hkohko/space-station-rs) 🚀, a terminal-based game written in Rust to learn and demonstrate its rich type system.
 - Product website (still private) with Flask backend.

 Excited to use Python 🐍 or Rust 🦀 wherever he can.